Live Zoom sessions about Operation Self-Reliance™

-This is a very low-key, live, open-mic Q&A session about Riverbed Ranch homesteading community.
+This is a low-key, live, Zoom presentation and Q&A

 YOU MUST REGISTER ON ZOOM to join the call.